 Replacing the shells is not difficult, but typically that isn't the only repair required.
 Usually the needle needs to be repainted, the dampening fluid needs to be replenished (to dampen needle bounce), the instrument mechanism needs to be cleaned and calibrated, and the trip and odometer reels rejuvenated with new numbers.
 Possibly the face will also need repair.

-As I am currently sold out, if you need a gauge/clock repair then your only option is to use a set from a later model, or check the list of clock/gauge restorers and sources available on this page elsewhere on my web site to see whether one of them might possibly be able to assist.
+If you need a major gauge/clock repair then check the list of clock/gauge restorers and sources available on this page elsewhere on my web site to see whether one of them might possibly be able to assist.